Healthy Cashew Chicken

 To Make it Plant-Based: You can double the veggies and make this a vegetarian recipe!

-How to serve this Chicken Cashew Recipe
+How to serve this Cashew Chicken Recipe

 This recipe is served best over cooked white, brown, or cauliflower rice (you could even try with Fried Rice).
 We love to top with green onions.